avolkov1/rpyc-for-DL/README.md

     databases.

     This example does the same thing as `run_caffe_mnist.sh` script, but partially using python API as well.
-The training is done via cli usig subprocess to invoke the caffe cli.
+The training is done via cli using subprocess to invoke the caffe cli.
 NVCaffe does not expose multigpu managing via python, only via C++:<br/>
     [https://github.com/NVIDIA/caffe/blob/caffe-0.16/docs/multigpu.md](https://github.com/NVIDIA/caffe/blob/caffe-0.16/docs/multigpu.md)